Celiac Disease

 Quick Self-Care Tips

-- 7Join a celiac support group
+- 7Join a celiac support group for tips and recipes

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.